shamirlabs/diva-alpha-net/README.md

 ## 3. Setup your node

-Follow the instructions of the [following video](https://youtu.be/efkyU2oEygo) to setup your node using the Diva Operator wev UI.
+Follow the instructions of the [following video](https://youtu.be/efkyU2oEygo) to setup your node using the Diva Operator web UI.

 To do that, you will need to access to the Diva operator web UI in any of two ways: